Thank you for your interest in Joyent Training Services.

 - Describe what happens during interrupt handling.

-- Explain how memory management is implemented X64.
+- Explain how memory management is implemented on X64.

 - Use the SmartOS thread scheduling classes.